maierfelix/POGOserver/README.md

   And press save.

-When evreything has been edited, go to You're internet Browser and go to localhost.
+When everything has been edited, go to You're internet Browser and go to localhost.

 ![](https://cdn.discordapp.com/attachments/216235545393627136/224472383208030210/unknown.png)